alfo1995/ADM-HW4/README.md

 In the second part after creating the network of computer scientists, we create a function called ‘searchConfid’ that wants in input a conference id and returns all the authors who participated in it.
 So with this function we are now able to draw a subgraph of authors from the entire graph.

-Up until now we carried out informations from the subgraph we’ve generated previously with some statistics technique; so we calculate:
+Up until now we carried out informations from the subgraph we’ve generated previously with some statistics technique;

+so we calculate:

 + [*Degree*](https://en.wikipedia.org/wiki/Degree_(graph_theory))
 + [*Betweenness centrality*](https://en.wikipedia.org/wiki/Betweenness_centrality)
 + [*Closeness centrality*](https://en.wikipedia.org/wiki/Closeness_centrality)

 of nodes.

 The function named *most_important* return the nodes in the subgraph with high betweenness centrality.

 At the same time the function called *get_top_keys* returns the nodes with highest closeness centrality.

 This second part also deals with **HOP DISTANCE**.

-We created a function called [hopDistance](https://www.lifewire.com/what-are-hops-hop-counts-2625905) which wants in input a source (author-id) and an integer ‘d’. the function first of all computes the shortest path from a node source to all the nodes in the graph and we assign the length of this path to a variable named ‘edge’.
+We created a function called [hopDistance](https://www.lifewire.com/what-are-hops-hop-counts-2625905) which wants in input a source (author-id) and an integer ‘d’.

+The function first of all computes the shortest path from a node source to all the nodes in the graph and we assign the length of this path to a variable named ‘edge’;
-In each iteration if edge is at most equal to the integer d, keep it and append it in an empty list.
+in each iteration if edge is at most equal to the integer d, keep it and append it in an empty list.

 At the end we will have all node with the required skills and we plotted them and visualize the graph.

--Hop Distance;
+*Hop Distance:

 	We wrote function "def hopDistance(author,d):"

 	It takes two in input, first is author that we calculate distance of second one in d that represent our distance threshold.

 	We calculate it with using one for loop in order to loop in all node in graph.

 	After choose node in graph, calculated distance into our author and filter that is it has smaller distance than our threshold distance.

 	And we are adding these filter nodes into our subgraph and plot them.

 	We also implement it with recursive way.

 	We are reaching neighbors of node and we are giving neighbors into hopDistance function with decreasing degree(degree-1) def hopDistance(node, degree):
 			if(degree == 0):